Stone-Red-Code/Markdowser/README.md

 # Markdowser
-> A markdown web browser.
+> A web browser that renders markdown instead of HTML

 ## Setup